Esztergom County: History

 A predecessor of the county existed as early as in the 9th century, when Esztergom (Ostrihom) was one of the most important castles of Great Moravia.
 The Esztergom county as a comitatus arose at the end of the 10th century as one of the first comitatus of the Kingdom of Hungary.
 The county had a special status in that since 1270 its heads were at the same time the archbishops of Esztergom.

+In the aftermath of the revolutions of 1848 in the Austrian Empire Hungary came under military administration and was divided into five military districts.
+In 1850 Komárom and Esztergom counties were divided along the Danube: the areas north of the river (along with a small part of Győr County on the north bank and the Szőny suburb of Komárom on the southern bank), including Esztergom's Muzsla Stuhlbezirk ('seat-district'), were combined into a new Komárom county (under the German name Comorn) administered by the Military District of Preßburg; the southern parts of the traditional Komárom and Esztergom counties (the Gran (Esztergom) Land- and Stadtbezirke and Komárom's Kócs and Dotis Stuhlbezirke) were merged to form a new Gran (Esztergom) county administered by the Military District of Pest-Ofen.
+The districts were dissolved and traditional counties restored in 1860.

+Until the later 19th century the area of Lábatlan and Piszke (now merged with Lábatlan) was an enclave belonging to Komárom county within Esztergom county.

 In the aftermath of World War I, the part of Esztergom county north of the Danube became part of newly formed Czechoslovakia, as recognized by the concerned states in 1920 by the Treaty of Trianon.
 The southern part remained in Hungary and merged with the southern part of Komárom county to form Komárom-Esztergom County in 1923.

 Following the provisions of the First Vienna Award, the Czechoslovak part became again part of Hungary in November 1938.
 The old Esztergom county was recreated.
 After World War II, the Trianon borders were reestablished and Komárom-Esztergom County was recreated again.
 In 1950, it was renamed to Komárom county and received some additional territories.
-This county was eventually was renamed to Komárom-Esztergom county again in 1990.
+This county was eventually renamed to Komárom-Esztergom county again in 1990.
 The part of the county north of the river Danube is now in Slovakia and is part of the Nitra region.